crisp-im/node-crisp-api/README.md

 You can bind to realtime events from Crisp, in order to get notified of incoming messages and updates in websites.

+Before you start with RTM events, please consider the following:

-You won't receive any event if you don't explicitly subscribe to realtime events using `CrispClient.on()`, as the library doesn't connect to the realtime backend automatically.
+* You won't receive any event if you don't explicitly subscribe to realtime events using `CrispClient.on()`, as the library doesn't connect to the realtime backend automatically.
 This method returns a `Promise` object.
+* Whenever the list of websites that your authentication token is entitled to receive events for changes, you will need to call `CrispClient.rebind()`.
+This method also returns a `Promise` object.

 Available events are listed below: